 - Extroverted Thinking (Te)

-The INFJ’s thought process starts with Ni, which is a perceiving function.
+INFJs see the world mainly through the lens of their Introverted Intuition, which is a perceiving function.
 Perceiving functions are open and exploratory in nature.
-Traveling down the “functional stack,” INFJs then move to using Fe, which is a judging function.
-Judging functions are all about reaching conclusions and implementing plans.
+The opposite of a perceiving function is a judging function, which is all about reaching conclusions and implementing plans.

-Again, this difference comes down to cognitive functions.
-The INFJ’s feeling function is extroverted, so they naturally tune into other people’s emotions.
-Because of this superpower, INFJs tend to have high levels of empathy.
-It’s no surprise that they often become counselors, life coaches, and therapists (either occupationally or just as everyone’s go-to life advice dispenser).
+Because the INFJ’s feeling function is extroverted, they naturally tune into other people’s moods and emotions.
+Because of this superpower, INFJs tend to have high levels of empathy, and it’s no surprise that many of them pursue careers in therapy, social work, and counseling.

 INFPs are more interested in exploring the human condition — the hardships, joys, and emotions behind the human experience.
 Writers Virginia Woolfe and Albert Camus are thought to have been INFPs.

 For INFPs, it’s the opposite.
 Outwardly, they appear flexible and willing to go with the flow.
 They care less about deadlines, schedules, plans, and keeping things neat and tidy.
-Inwardly, they are more judger-like, that is, more rigid and structured.
+Inwardly, they’re more judger-like, that is, more rigid and structured.

 Did you enjoy this article?
 Sign up for our newsletters to get more stories like this.